Brett-Tanner/obsidian/Books/Eloquent JavaScript.md

 Exponentiation is `**`.

 `do { body } while (condition)` will always execute at least once.

+You can assign a variable inside an `if` statement, and the variable will be available in that statement.

 # Chapter 3 - Functions